cuhuak/zzz-template/README.md

 ## Fast

-Fastest JS engine ever :) That is true, see the benchmark results (ran on old author's intel i7):
+Fastest JS engine ever :) That is true, see the benchmark results (ran on the author's old Intel i7):

 ```
 --------- Benchmark Render ---------